lehenbauer/unmixer/README.md

 ### Fees for lalal.ai

-LALAL.AI costs money, and you need to register, and get an API key.
+LALAL.AI costs money, and you need to register and get an API key.
 They currently charge $15 for 90 minutes, $50 for 300 minutes or $70 for 550 minutes.
 They run sales fairly often and they have big discounts for bulk pricing.
 Their most expensive tier without discounts is about 17 cents per minute; prices fall rapidly if you buy larger minute increments, as little as 6 cents per minute.

 You pay by the minute, per stem/backing track combo.
 That is, it costs no more to get the stem and backing track for one part than to get just one of the two.